fedwiiix/textFindBibleReferences/README.md

 ## Demo

-Select all main file content and paste them into [DartPad](https://dartpad.dev/).
+Select all the content from the main file and paste it into [DartPad](https://dartpad.dev/).
 Run the code and enjoy! 😎